openaicellular/oaic/_sources/xapp_python.rst.txt

 Development
 -----------

 First, let's take a look at the ``ric-app-ml-e2like`` directory, where the xApp is located.
 We use a Python file called ``app.py`` to store the main code of our xApp.
-In this file we will setup an SCTP connection and run a constant loop to accept a connection from a nodeB (base station), receive I/Q data and send control messages to change the RAN's behavior.
+In this file we will setup an SCTP connection and run a constant loop to accept a connection from a nodeB (base station), receive data and send control messages to change the RAN's behavior.

+The E2-like version of srsRAN is configured to send uplink I/Q data, which we can use to generate spectrogram images and analyze information about the channel using the xApp.

 When using the E2-like interface, the xApp acts as an SCTP server and the nodeB is a client.